CaptainCodeman/image-compare/README.md

 `image-compare` enables visual comparison of images by swiping between them.

+**Status**: *Experimental / Work in progress, likely only works in Chrome*

-Unlike most other image comparison libraries, it allows zooming and scrolling so that areas of an image can be compared in detail and smoothing is disabled so the pixel-level detail can be clearly examined.
+Unlike most other image comparison libraries which simply provide a before and after comparison, this was designed for comparing images in detail (specifically as a visual aid while working on an upload component that provides image resizing, sharpening, and re-encoding as Jpeg or WePp).
+It allows zooming and scrolling so that areas of an image can be compared in detail and smoothing is disabled to the pixel-level differences between them can be clearly examined.

-Both images are also loaded using `<img>` elements instead of a `background-image` of a `<div>` which, on chrome at least, results in flickering and changes when comparing large images reduced in size.
+Both images are also loaded using `<img>` elements instead of a `background-image` of a `<div>` to avoid the flickering that the latter introduced when viewing large images.

-Example:
+Example of use:

     <image-compare src="original.jpg" with="replacement.jpg"></image-compare>

-The images should be the same size
+NOTE: Both images should be the same dimensions.